On weakly hyperbolic iterated functions systems: Drawing the Attractor

 \section{Drawing the Attractor}

-Here we take inspiration from \cite{BV1} to give a result about how to visualize the attractor through orbits of the IFS instead of computing the full Hutchinson-Barnsley operator.
-Our result holds in the case of compact parameter space, but with some (possibly) more strong hypothesis than that of \cite{BV1}.
+Here we take inspiration from \cite{BV1} to give a result about how to visualize the attractor through orbits of the IFS instead of computing the full Hutchinson-Barnsley operator. {The result we shall prove is closely related with the so-called chaos game, which is studied in \cite{BV1} for IFS with finite parameter space.}

 For the convenience of the reader, let us recall some definitions given in the introduction.